 The alarming cost of the death penalty

-Many people believe that the death penalty is more cost-effective than housing and feeding a prisoner for life.
-But the death penalty’s complexity, length, and finality drive costs through the roof, making it much more expensive.
-In reality, capital punishment is an inefficient, bloated program that has bogged down law enforcement, delayed justice for victims’ families, and devoured millions of crime-fighting dollars that could save lives and protect the public.
+Many people believe that the death penalty is more cost-effective than housing and feeding someone in prison for life.
+In reality, the death penalty’s complexity, length, and finality drive costs through the roof, making it much more expensive.
+It is a bloated government program that has bogged down law enforcement, delayed justice for victims’ families, and devoured millions of crime-fighting dollars that could save lives and protect the public.

 How much does the death penalty cost?

-- The death penalty costs more than just dollars.
-In fact, the majority of the death penalty's costs never appear as line items in any budget.
-Instead they are buried in thicket of legal proceedings and hours spent by judges, clerks, prosecutors, and other law enforcement agencies.
-In the time it takes to pursue one capital case, law enforcement could investigate, prosecute, solve, and prevent scores of other crimes.
+- Most costs associated with the death penalty never appear as line items in any budget.
+Instead they are buried in a thicket of legal proceedings and hours spent by judges, clerks, prosecutors, and other agencies.
+In the time it takes to pursue just one capital case, law enforcement could investigate, prosecute, solve, and prevent scores of other crimes.

 Why does it cost so much?

 - In most cases where the death penalty is sought, it is never imposed.
 And even when it is imposed, it is rarely carried out.
-Yet taxpayers are saddled with the death penalty’s extra costs even in cases where the defendant is not sentenced to death.
+Yet taxpayers are saddled with the death penalty’s extra costs even in cases where the defendant is not sentenced to death or executed.

 Who pays for the death penalty?

-- One key study found that the costs of the death penalty are borne primarily by increasing taxes and cutting services like police and highway funding, with county budgets bearing the brunt of the burden.3
+- A key study found that the costs of the death penalty are borne primarily by increasing taxes and cutting services like police and highway funding, with county budgets bearing the brunt of the burden.5

 - The burden is even higher on smaller counties.
-Jasper County, Texas, raised property taxes by nearly 7% just to pay for a single death penalty case.4 Two capital cases forced Jefferson County, Florida, to freeze employee raises and slash the library budget.5
+Jasper County, Texas, raised property taxes by nearly 7% just to pay for a single death penalty case.6 Two capital cases forced Jefferson County, Florida, to freeze employee raises and slash the library budget.7

 - Police chiefs nationwide rate the death penalty as one of the most inefficient uses of taxpayer dollars.
-Surveys show that law enforcement would prefer adding police or reducing drug abuse.6
+Surveys show that law enforcement would prefer adding police or reducing drug abuse.8

 Can we make the system cheaper?

-- Many of the extra costs are legally mandated to reduce the risk of executing an innocent person.
-And even these safeguards are not enough.
-At least 142 people have been exonerated from death row after waiting years for the truth to come out.
-Streamlining the process would virtually guarantee the execution of an innocent person.
+- Many of the extra costs are legally mandated to reduce the risk of executing an innocent person, but even these safeguards are not enough.
+At least 158 people have been exonerated from death row after waiting years for the truth to come out.
+Streamlining the process would only heighten the already real risk of executing an innocent person.

-- 5. Jeff Scullin, “Death Penalty: Is Price Of Justice Too High?
+- Jeff Scullin, “Death Penalty: Is Price Of Justice Too High?
 States wonder if the extreme punishment is worth the cost,” The Ledger (Florida), December 14, 2003.